 As the Cities of Madison and Fitchburg and the Town of Madison have grown up around the watershed, population growth, residential and commercial development and associated highways, utility lines and storm water conveyances have further fragmented and perforated the watershed.

 These land use changes have dramatically altered watershed hydrology.
-Originally, the watershed had nearly 30 groundwater springs, mostly near the lake; today only about 13 survive, the rest having been lost to road, houses and utility infrastructure.
+Originally, the watershed had nearly 30 groundwater springs, mostly near the lake; today only about 13 survive, the rest having been lost to roads, houses, utility infrastructure, and groundwater pumping for Madison’s water supply

-The social and cultural history of springs is fascinating.
+The social and cultural history of springs is fascinating because in them is a reflection of how humans relate to, think about, are aware of, and treat the landscape.
 Springs are where groundwater emerges to replenish wetlands, streams, and lakes.
 Springs are important indicators of social and ecological health.
+Springs are where impacts upon the land are felt.
 We will explore the death and revival of Lake Wingra’s springs in this blog.
 To learn more about Lake Wingra’s watershed management issues, checkout my Storm Water page or Pest Species page.